zhenyaevgeniia/evgeniia-balyasina/n26-testplans.md

 Application: version 1.8.6.
 Android 7.1.1.
 Device: Moto G5s.

-List of feature according the priority.
+List of features according to priority.

 #### Assumption 1: most of the users use basic version.